 It is widely believed that iPad has started tranforming the face of education and revolutionizng modes of learning.
 Results coming out of pilot studies on the integration of iPads in the classroom seem to be promising.
 Reed College, for instance, took the Apple iPad for a spin in 2010 and was pleased with the tablets performance as an educational tool.
 As part of a pilot program, Roslyn High School on Long Island handed out 47 iPads on Dec and the school district hopes to provide iPads eventually to all 1.100 of its students.
 Another report shows that hundreds of middle school students in the central San Joaquin Valley, Calif, are using curriculum apps for their classwork and homework.
+Given this huge importance of iPad in education, let us now go through some of the reasons behind the raise of the iPad star in education and some of the ways we can leverage it in our classroom.
+1- Learning with iPad Webliography.

 Teachers Guide on The Use of iPad in education.
 21st Century Learner.
 Screenr | Instant screencasts: Just click record.
 Simplify your life.
 LearningSpace - The Open University.
 5 Common Uses Of Technology In The Classroom & How We Screw Them Up.

-Using technology to enhance learning is an incredibly exciting idea, and as an area of education is growing fast.
+Learning Environments for the 21st Century.
+"Learning environments for the 21st century", chapter 2 in a new book on educational facilities released by the OECD gives you a few glimpses into the historical evolution of the classroom and looks at what education will need by way of learning space in the 21st century.
 Although it's about physical space, author Christian Kühn makes some points that can help digital learning designers answer questions like: how do you design the ideal learning environment, when we don't really know what that is yet?
 The 3 most important things to learn in the 21st century...
 Kühn suggests that the 21st century calls for a different kind of education to the factory-based rows of repetition schooling popularized by industrialization.
 Education should prepare students for success in a much changed heterogenous, globalized society facing unprecedented economic and ecological crises.

+Designing the ideal learning environment -- when you don't know what that is...
 21st Century Learner.
 Erikson's stages of psychosocial development.
-Erikson's stages of psychosocial development, as articulated by Erik Erikson, explain eight stages through which a healthily developing human should pass from infancy to late adulthood.
+Erikson's stages of psychosocial development, as articulated by Erik Erikson, is a psychoanalytic theory which identifies eight stages through which a healthily developing human should pass from infancy to late adulthood.
 In each stage, the person confronts, and hopefully masters, new challenges.

 Each stage builds upon the successful completion of earlier stages.
 The challenges of stages not successfully completed may be expected to reappear as problems in the future.
+However, mastery of a stage is not required to advance to the next stage.
+Erikson's stage theory characterizes an individual advancing through the eight life stages as a function of negotiating his or her biological forces and sociocultural forces.
+Stages Hopes: trust vs. mistrust (oral-sensory, birth – 2 years) Existential Question: Can I Trust the World?
+The first stage of Erik Erikson's theory centers around the infant's basic needs being met by the parents and this interaction leading to trust or mistrust.
 Ol Stuff.
 About David Mitchell.
 About David Mitchell David is a Google Certified Teacher and is currently Deputy Head Teacher at Heathfield Primary School in Bolton. he is known to most people as @DeputyMitchell as Twitter is where he spend much of his time if I’m not in school or not on blogs!

 David introduced blogging to Heathfield Primary School in December 2009 and in this time both Heathfield and David have seen interest from media but more importantly other schools who are looking for a new tool to engage their learners.
 Heathfield Primary recently featured live on BBC1, you can watch the footage below: David’s enthusiasm to let blogging evolve in school and allow the pupils the opportunity to develop their use of blogs keeps on making national headlines.

 EmergingEdTech.
 Education Technology.
 Internet and instructional technologies for teachers & other educators.
 8 Great TED Talks About The Future Of Education And Teaching.
 These talks offer insights, concerns, and inspiration while discussing today’s educational practices and shortcomings, from a variety of perspectives.

 TED is a nonprofit devoted to “Ideas Worth Spreading”, bringing together people from three worlds: Technology, Entertainment, Design.
 If you’re not already a fan of TED, maybe these will open your eyes to this wonderful resource.
 Education is only one of the vast array of topics covered in TED talks, so if you enjoy any of the videos below, you might want to click through the the site and check out some more of them.
 Ken Robinson: Changing education paradigms This delightfully illustrated video entertains while educating.
 The video does a wonderful job of explaining how today’s factory-like education model is outmoded and how it needs to evolve into a more personalized model if we are going to take it to a new level.

 [This video is featured below.
 Frustratingly, the sound cuts off in the last 30 seconds of the video.]
 About Kelly Walsh.
 FINAL REPORT | DIGITAL YOUTH RESEARCH.
 Social network sites, online games, video-sharing sites, and gadgets such as iPods and mobile phones are now fixtures of youth culture.
 They have so permeated young lives that it is hard to believe that less than a decade ago these technologies barely existed.
 Today’s youth may be coming of age and struggling for autonomy and identity as did their predecessors, but they are doing so amid new worlds for communication, friendship, play, and self-expression.
 We include here the findings of three years of research on kids' informal learning with digital media.
 The two page summary incorporates a short, accessible version of our findings.
 The White Paper is a 30-page document prepared for the MacArthur Foundation’s Digital Media and Learning Series.

 About Education Eye Futurelab's Education Eye brings you a wide range of exciting, relevant and useful innovations which are selected from the best of the web and updated daily.
 The Eye provides a way to discover, explore and share new ideas.
 It maps hundreds of the top educational websites, blogs, forums and practitioner case studies.
 With additional features like saving your own favourite innovations, Futurelab's favourites, customisable email digests, and a widget version, it is invaluable.
 Visit the links below to find out more about Education Eye: Many thanks to Becta and Futurelab's design and development team for supporting and working hard on the Eye.
 Tour of features The Education Eye key features include A searchable, browsable space which leads you to discover new and exciting innovations tailored to the education industry and brought together in one easy-to-use location.

 Some are using the technologies well, others are just getting started or have yet to begin.
 Whatever stage you are at, there is always more to explore and understand.
 Find out more Next Generation Learning Learn why the government is backing Next Generation Learning in schools and at home.
 A new eight-part series following Elm Park Primary School and its quest to become an ICT Centre of Excellence.
 Find out more.
 Becta Schools - Curriculum - Music - PDAs and secondary music.
 Becta Schools - Curriculum - Science - Using SMART Notebook to understand chemical reactions.
 Working laterally: how innovation networks make an education epidemic.
 Home Page | futurelab.
 Education Eye - Mapping Innovations.
 Becta Science Resources.
 Top 50 Mobile Learning Resources.
 How can we measure teaching and learning in mathematics? by Maria Andersen on Prezi.